Artist Daniel Maidman wrote a really insightful article about

 Another way to shock

-your artistic system in the way Daniel is talking about is to pursue art practice techniques in detail, and our
+your artistic system in the way Daniel is talking about is to pursue art practice techniques in detail, and a subscription to Drawing magazine allows

 you to do just that, explore the topics that hold your interest with nothing